Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises: Method

 Retinal sampling collects non-uniform discrete samples from the foveated image.
 Fig.~\ref{fig:models}(d) shows an example of retinal sampling points and the resulting retinal image.
 Suppose that we want to sample an \(N\times N\) foveated image to fill an \(n\times n\) retinal image with \(n<N\).
 We first calculate the eccentricity $e (x,y;f_x,f_y)$ of any pixel location $(x,y)$ with respect to the fixation point $(f_x,f_y)$ in the foveated image (Eq.~\ref{eq:eccentricity1}).
 Similarly we calculate $\rho (i,j;f_i,f_j)$ as the distance from fixation $(f_i,f_j)$ to pixel $(i,j)$ (Eq.~\ref{eq:eccentricity2}) in the retinal image.

 We then relate the eccentricity in the foveated image \(e\) to \(\rho\) of the retinal image through a non-linear mapping function \(g(\rho)\) (Eq.~\ref{eq:g_rho}).

 Here, \(b \in \mathbb{R}^+\) is a hyper-parameter.
-Its value controls the degree of non-uniform sampling.
-When there is no retinal sampling, or $b$ is very small, it can be considered that an image is under the fovea, therefore visual acuity is high at everywhere sampled.
-As $b$ becomes larger, the fovea area decreases and the periphery increases, while the retinal image is increasingly distorted relative to the original image (See Appendix B and Fig.~\ref{fig:vis_attn}(c) for examples).
+Its value controls the degree of non-uniform sampling, which is set to $12.0$ in our work.
+When there is no retinal sampling or $b$ is very small, it can be considered that an image is under the fovea.
+Therefore, visual acuity is high everywhere sampled.
+As $b$ becomes larger, the fovea area decreases, and the periphery increases, while the retinal image is increasingly distorted relative to the original image (See Fig.~\ref{figs:bs} and Fig.~\ref{fig:vis_attn}(c) for examples).